aleksandar-radev/animal-idle/game.md

 Additionaly, all requests to the database also happen in `hooks` folder.
 Currently (possibly forever) are 2 files dealing with database. `useDataManager` and `useDataRepo`;

 Files in `components` and `screens` folders, MUST NOT contain any game logic, but instead call hooks.
 They should only contain logic on how things should be rendered.

+All default values should be in base[TYPE] files. e.g. baseSkill, baseCharacter All info, character default values, skill default (only) values, etc. must be in `/models/info`

 ### NOTE